Credit: Central Coast Pictures

 Credit: Carmel-by-the-Sea

 Enchanting Carmel on the Monterey Peninsula has attracted its share of famous residents over the years, including writer Jack London and actor Clint Eastwood who once served as mayor.
 Its walkable downtown is filled with upscale restaurants, tasting rooms (download this handy Wine Walk Guide), independent boutiques and storybook homes.
 Art enthusiasts will enjoy the range of galleries (there are close to 100), tours and workshops and the historic Carmel Mission.
-Be sure to catch a sunset at Carmel Beach (which is dog friendly, much like the rest of town and its hotels) or drive the 17-mile scenic coast road.
+Be sure to catch a sunset at Carmel Beach (which is dog-friendly, much like the rest of town and its hotels) or drive the 17-mile scenic coast road.

-Destination: Ojai
+Ojai

 Located 90 minutes north of Los Angeles, wellness seekers have flocked to this peaceful valley in Ventura County since the ‘60s for soul-recharging getaways.
 Hikes, horseback rides and bike trails are the main draw, although a burgeoning restaurant scene has put Ojai on the map for foodies.
-Visit The Duchess for cappuccinos and croissants, Little Sama inside Topa Topa Brewing Co. and the Ojai Farmers’ Market.
+Visit The Dutchess for cappuccinos and croissants, Little Sama inside Topa Topa Taproom and the Ojai Farmers’ Market.
 For retro motel vibes, there’s Ojai Rancho Inn, but if a spa resort is more you, try the Ojai Valley Inn.
 Another must?
 Reservations for a self-guided sunset tour at nearby Meditation Mount.

-Destination: Julian
+Julian

 With its historic main street, eclectic shops and tasting rooms, there’s more to this 1870s-era gold rush town in the Cuyamaca Mountains than its famous apple pie.
 Just over an hour from San Diego, there are hiking trails and old gold mines to explore, plus orchards and farms to pick your own fruit and flowers, depending on the season.
 Browse Western antiques at Julian Station or stop by for live music on Sundays.
 You can also learn about wild wolves at the Julian Visitor Center and Nature Store or book a tour at the nearby California Wolf Center Conservation Facility.

-Destination: San Juan Capistrano
+San Juan Capistrano

 + posts